zhbhun/backend-learning/languages/python/librayries/tts/README.md

+- [tortoise-tts](https://github.com/neonbjb/tortoise-tts) - A multi-voice TTS system trained with an emphasis on quality
+- [Bert-VITS2](https://github.com/fishaudio/Bert-VITS2) - vits2 backbone with multilingual-bert
 - [edge-tts](https://github.com/rany2/edge-tts) - Use Microsoft Edge's online text-to-speech service from Python WITHOUT needing Microsoft Edge or Windows or an API key
 - [stt](https://github.com/jianchang512/stt) - Voice Recognition to Text Tool / 一个离线运行的本地语音识别转文字服务，输出json、srt字幕带时间戳、纯文字格式
+- [XTTS-v2](https://huggingface.co/coqui/XTTS-v2) - TTS is a Voice generation model that lets you clone voices into different languages by using just a quick 6-second audio clip.
+There is no need for an excessive amount of training data that spans countless hours.
+- [YourTTS](https://github.com/Edresson/YourTTS) - YourTTS: Towards Zero-Shot Multi-Speaker TTS and Zero-Shot Voice Conversion for everyone
+- [IMS-Toucan](https://github.com/DigitalPhonetics/IMS-Toucan) - Text-to-Speech Toolkit of the Speech and Language Technologies Group at the University of Stuttgart.
+Objectives of the development are simplicity, modularity, controllability and multilinguality.
+- [VITS](https://huggingface.co/docs/transformers/model_doc/vits) - The VITS model was proposed in Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech by Jaehyeon Kim, Jungil Kong, Juhee Son.